 - Instant yeast – this is dried instant yeast granules, not the blocks of fresh yeast.

-- Milk – this helps create the soft texture.
+- Milk - this helps create a soft texture.
 I use full-fat milk, but you can use semi-skimmed too.
-The milk should be luke-warm, as the warmth will help activate the yeast.
+The milk should be lukewarm, as the warmth will help activate the yeast.

-- Sugar – if you prefer a less sweet roll, you can use less sugar than recommended in the recipe.
+- Sugar - if you prefer a less sweet roll, you can use less sugar than the amount specified in the recipe.

-- Melted butter – to make for easy mixing, the butter should be completely melted before it is added to the rest of the ingredients.
+- Melted butter - to make for easy mixing, the butter should be completely melted before being added to the rest of the ingredients.

 - One egg – to enrich the dough.